U.S. EPA developed the Waste Minimization Prioritization Tool (WMPT) to

 WHAT DO THE SCORES MEAN?

-WMPT human health scores indicate how a chemical compares
+WMPT ecological scores indicate how a chemical compares

 All chemicals scored by a system are placed in "bins" defined by

 percentiles (e.g., a chemical's score is in the least toxic